Lorenzo Morelli: Fiorentina (youth)

 Born in Florence, capital of Tuscany, Morelli started his career at ACF Fiorentina.
-He was the member of the Allievi U17 team in 2004–05 season.
-From 2005 to 2008 Morelli was a member of the reserve and was an overage player (1 year older than born 1989 age limit) in the first half of 2008–09 season.
-With the reserve he entered the semi-finals of 2007–08 Campionato Nazionale Primavera, losing to Sampdoria.
+He was a member of the Allievi U17 team in the 2004–05 season.
+From 2005 to 2008, Morelli was a member of the reserve and was an overage player (1 year older than the 1989 age limit) in the first half of the 2008–09 season.
+With the reserve, he entered the semi-finals of 2007–08 Campionato Nazionale Primavera, losing to Sampdoria.
 However the first choice forwards were Matthias Lepiller and Samuel Di Carmine.

 Morelli also included in List B squad of la Viola in 2007–08 UEFA Cup (along with Di Carmine) and 2008–09 UEFA Champions League.
 He wore no.42 shirt for the first team in 2007–08 season and changed to No.38 in 2008–09 season.
-Fiorentina did not lend Morelli to other clubs in 2008–09 season as he was the only List B forward for the team, or much younger player had to be named.
+Fiorentina did not lend Morelli to other clubs in the 2008–09 season as he was the only List B forward for the team, or much younger player had to be named.
 After Fiorentina was eliminated, Morelli moved to Venezia in February 2009, as part of the deal of Matteo Chinellato.
 Fiorentina did not named any List B forward in 2008–09 UEFA Cup.

 Venezia

 Morelli played 4 times for Venezia in 2008–09 Lega Pro Prima Divisione.
-After the season the club bankrupted.
+After the season, the club went bankrupt.